Stephen Church: Career

-Church is an expert in Medieval History, specifically the 12th Century and works at the University of East Anglia School of History department which he joined in 1995 after completing his postgraduate work in London.
-He is a Fellow of the Royal Historical Society and the Society of Antiquaries of London.
-He is also a trustee of the Allen Brown Memorial Trust, where he organises the R. Allen Brown Memorial Lecture that is given at the opening of the Battle Conference on Anglo-Norman Studies.
+Church is an expert in Medieval History, specifically the 12th Century and works at the University of Lincoln which he joined in 2023 after working for twenty-eight years at the University of East Anglia.
+He completed his postgraduate work in London.
+He is also a trustee of the Allen Brown Memorial Trust, where he organised the conference and edited the proceedings of Anglo-Norman Studies between 2020 and 2024.
 The Trust also gives conference bursaries for postgraduate students and sponsors sessions at other conferences and a postgraduate reading group.

-Since 1994 he has written several articles (including for the journal History) and books on Medieval History, and is a regular conference organiser and speaker on the subject of King John.
-Church has been regularly acknowledged as strong support to fellow Historians in their writing and has lectured in Europe on the subject of the Plantagenet Empire.
-In 2010 he co-lead with Professor Elisabeth Tyler (University of York) two reading groups which aimed to read Orderic Vitalis's Historica ecclesiastica from start to finish and reflect on its content.
+He has written more than thirty articles edited seven collections of essays, two medieval documents, and written three monographs on a variety of topics to do with the period 1000 to 1300 His most substantial works have been on the subject of King John and Magna Carta.
+Church has been regularly acknowledged as strong supporter of fellow Historians in their writing and has lectured in Europe on the subject of the Plantagenet Empire.
+In 2010 he co-led with Professor Elisabeth Tyler (University of York) two reading groups which aimed to read Orderic Vitalis's Historica ecclesiastica from start to finish and reflect on its content.
 In 2015 he appeared on Saturday Extra on Australian station ABC Radio with Nicholas Cowdery to discuss why does Magna Carta still matter, and co-presented the BBC programme The Last Journey of the Magna Carta King, part of the BBC Taking Liberties season, with archaeologist Dr Ben Robinson.